AlexMeiko/AlexMeiko/README.md

 ### About Me
 Hey, I’m Alex Meiko, AKA guwolf on the internet, Or you can just call me Meiko
+I consider myself a:
+<p><strong>Rotten Man</strong></p>

 <!--
 **AlexMeiko/AlexMeiko** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.